-Prevalence not known; in larger dermatological collectives > 60% of patients. f>m;
+Prevalence not known; in larger dermatologic collectives > 60% of patients. f>m.

 EtiopathogenesisThis section has been translated automatically.

-The nosological position of the dermatofibroma is currently still controversial.
+The nosological status of dermatofibroma is currently controversial.

-Anamnestic evidence of (previous) insect bites, folliculitis, micro-traumas, localization (lower leg) and limited growth, show the changes as reactive proliferations (as "organged inflammations").
+Anamnestic evidence (previous) insect bites, folliculitis, microtrauma, localization (lower leg) and limited growth, indicate the changes as reactive proliferations (as "organged inflammations").

 ManifestationThis section has been translated automatically.

 Mostly adults in the 3rd-6th decade of life.
-Less often also children
+Rarely also children.

 LocalizationThis section has been translated automatically.

-Extremities, preferably lower legs, less frequently on the trunk.
-A rare "variant" in the facial area (dermatofibroma of the facial region) has been described.
+Extremities, preferably lower leg, less frequently on the trunk.
+A rare "variant" in the facial region (dermatofibroma of the facial region) was described.

 Clinical featuresThis section has been translated automatically.

-Solitary or multiple, occasionally itchy or painful, rough, not or only slightly protruding from the surrounding skin level, sometimes also centrally sunken, sharply defined papules (or nodes).
-The colour is reddish or yellow-brown, also dark brown.
-The surface is smooth, more often however wart-like rough.
-Remarkable is the "surprisingly" hard consistency of the new formation (fibroma durum).
-Dermatofibromas can be enclosed between thumb and index finger like a hard pastille.
-With lateral pressure the lesion sinks into the depth (= Fitzpatrick sign or dimple sign) while melanocytic naevi protrude.
+Solitary or multiple, occasionally pruritic or painful, coarse papules (or nodules) that do not protrude or slightly protrude above the surrounding skin level, sometimes sunken centrally, sharply demarcated.
+The color is reddish or yellow-brown, also dark brown.
+The surface is smooth, but more often wart-like rough.
+The "surprisingly" hard consistency of the neoplasm (fibroma durum) is remarkable.
+Dermatofibromas can be grasped between thumb and index finger like a hard pastille.
+With lateral pressure, the lesion sinks into depth (=Fitzpatrick sign or dimple sign), while melanocytic nevi bulge.

-Some dermatofibromas tend to exophytic growth without a special histological architecture.
+Some dermatofibromas tend to exophytic growth without any particular histologic architecture.

-The so-called deep infiltrating dermatofibroma is mainly found on the trunk and extremities of younger people.
-At 1-2 cm in diameter, they are larger than the usual forms and must be separated from Dermatofibrosarcoma protuberans.
+The so-called deep infiltrating dermatofibroma is primarily encountered on the trunk and extremities of younger individuals.
+At 1-2 cm in diameter, they are larger than the usual forms and should be separated from dermatofibrosarcoma protuberans.

-Dermatofibromas the size of a palm of the hand (giant dermatofibroma) are rare.
+Rare are dermatofibromas the size of a palm (giant dermatofibroma).